GenericMappingTools/gmt/doc_modern/rst/source/gallery/users_contrib_symbols/Cetacea.rst

 The symbols are not drawn
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-When In run the script I obtain GMT ERROR: psxy:
+When In run the script I obtain GMT ERROR: plot:

 Could not find custom symbol symbolname.def!
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^